snemarch/haspwn/README.md

 ## Format of input file

-The text version of the password list consists of fixed-length lines, formatted as:
+The text version of the password hash list consists of fixed-length lines, formatted as:
 SHA-1 as 40 hex chars, 1 char colon delimiter, 20 chars space-padded "number of hits" ascii decimal, \r\n.

 ## Current ideas